We Use Basecamp

 Amidst all this turmoil, Basecamp—formerly 37signals—announced they were getting ready to release version 3 of their product.
 Having used an older version when we used it at Tutsplus and AppStorm, I signed up for the beta.
 At this point, it’s worth mentioning that version 1 of Basecamp was released in 2004.

-I guess it should surprise no one that the people who invented web-based project management software (and the framework it runs on, Ruby on Rails) are the people who make the best one (for our needs, at least).
+I guess it should surprise no one that the people who invented web-based project management software (and the language it runs on, Ruby) are the people who make the best one (for our needs, at least).
 When you work on improving a product for more than a decade and have a business ethos based on sustainability, fair pricing, and healthy differentiation instead of insane growth, the results are remarkable.

 In short order, I received an email from Jason himself welcoming me into the Basecamp 3 beta.
 I did the migration dance once final time, brought everything in, assembled a wealth of on-boarding resources, took a deep breath…and invited my team.